Dimensional metrology

-Dimensional metrology is the science of using physical measurement equipment to quantify the physical size, form, characteristics, and relational distance from any given feature.
+Dimensional metrology, also known as industrial metrology, is the application of metrology for quantifying the physical size, form (shape), characteristics, and relational distance from any given feature.

-History of metrology
+History

 Standardized measurements are essential to technological advancement, and early measurement tools have been found dating back to the dawn of human civilization.
 Early Mesopotamian and Egyptian metrologists created a set of measurement standards based on body parts known as anthropic units.
 These ancient systems of measurements utilized fingers, palms, hands, feet, and paces as intervals.

-Carpenters and surveyors were some of the first dimensional inspectors, and many specialized units craftsmen, such as the remen, were worked into a system of unit fractions that allowed for calculations utilizing analytic geometry.
-Later agricultural measures such as feet, yards, paces, Cubits, fathoms, rods, cords, perch, stadia, miles and degrees of the Earth's circumference, many of which are still in use.
+Carpenters and surveyors were some of the first dimensional inspectors, and many specialized units of craftsmen, such as the remen, were worked into a system of unit fractions that allowed for calculations utilizing analytic geometry.
+Later agricultural measures such as feet, yards, paces, cubits, fathoms, rods, cords, perch, stadia, miles and degrees of the Earth's circumference, many of which are still in use.

-Early Measurement Tools & Standardization
+Early measurement tools and standardization

 Early Egyptian rulers were incremented in units of fingers, palms, and feet based on standardized inscription grids.
-These grids outlined the standards of measurement as canons of proportion, and were made commensurate with Mesopotamian standards based on fingers, hands, and feet.
+These grids outlined the standards of measurement as canons of proportion and were made commensurate with Mesopotamian standards based on fingers, hands, and feet.
 In this system, four palms or three hands measured one foot; ten hands equaled one meter.

-These standards were used to measure and define property and regulated by law for several purposes, such as taxation, infrastructure, and more. such as buildings and fields were adopted by the Greeks, Romans, and Persians as legal standards and became the basis of European standards of measure.
-They were also used to relate length to area with units such as the khet, setat and aroura, area to volume with units such as the artaba and space to time with units such as the Egyptian minute of march, the itrw which recorded an hours travel on a river, and the days sail.
+These standards were used to measure and define property and were regulated by law for several purposes, such as taxation, infrastructure, and more, such as buildings and fields were adopted by the Greeks, Romans, and Persians as legal standards and became the basis of European standards of measure.
+They were also used to relate length to area with units such as the khet, setat and aroura; area to volume with units such as the artaba; and space to time with units such as the Egyptian minute of march, which was recorded on travel on a river.

 Modern tools

-Modern measurement equipment include hand tools, CMMs (coordinate-measuring machines), machine vision systems, laser trackers, and optical comparators.
+Modern measurement equipment includes hand tools, CMMs (coordinate-measuring machines), machine vision systems, laser trackers, and optical comparators.
 A CMM is based on CNC technology to automate measurement of Cartesian coordinates using a touch probe, contact scanning probe, or non-contact sensor.
 Optical comparators are used when physically touching the part is undesirable; components that consist of fragile or mailable materials require measurement using non-contact techniques.
-Instruments can now build 3D models of a part and its internal features using CT Scanning or X-Ray imaging.
+Instruments can now build 3D models of a part and its internal features using CT scanning or X-ray imaging.